kairosity/mp2-tunnel-focus/testing.md

 __ISSUE 1:__ As the seconds, minutes and hours are initialised to 0, I had difficulty arranging these functions so that minutes could initialise to 15 & 25.
 Initialising minutes within the countDown functions which are called by countdown() & countdown25SetInterval() every second, just kept the minutes at 15.

 __FIX 1:__ I had to nest the functions within countDown15Play() & countDown25Play() in order to use *that* as the local scope in which to initialise minutes to 15 & 25 respectively.

+ ## countdown()

+ __FUNCTION SUMMARY:__ This function runs the countDownFunction() every second.

+## countDownFunction()

+__FUNCTION SUMMARY:__ This is the actual countdown function that changes the timing variables every second and outlines the rules for when to alter the minutes (hours don't come into play as our two countdown timers only run for 15 and 25 minutes).

+__ISSUE 1:__ When the countdown timers ended, the display kicked in when the seconds fall before :00 so the display would show 00:00:0-1 which was not a big deal, but I didn't like the way it looked.

+__FIX 1:__ I just set the ```seconds = 0, minutes = 0 & hours = 0;``` explicitly within the countdown() function before the countdownEnded() function is called, which was where this occured previously.

+__ISSUE 2:__ The alarm sound doesn't play on mobile or ipad.

+__FIX 2:__ It transpires that Chrome and Safari for Mobile don't allow audio to play unless a user has clicked on a button to play audio.
+It does however work on Firefox for mobile.
+UNFIXED

 - ## countdown15TimeToAdd(hours, minutes, seconds) & countdown25TimeToAdd(hours, minutes, seconds) & stopwatchTimeToAdd(hours, minutes, seconds)